 After the trial, Marlon tried to help Cheyenne, who was now diagnosed with schizophrenia.
 He paid for her to get treatment in one of Europe’s most exclusives psychiatric clinics and bought her a home in Los Angeles.
 Even so, Cheyenne’s mental health was deteriorating and she was denied custody of her son, who now lived in Tahiti with his grandmother.
 His lifestyle, the expensive legal bills and Cheyenne’s treatment gave Marlon financial problems.
 So in 1992 he took on a role in Christopher Columbus: The Discovery for which he received 5 million dollars for ten minutes of screen time.

-He got some distraction while filming Don Juan DeMarco, one of his first films in many years that was received positively.
+He got some distraction from his grief while filming Don Juan DeMarco, one of his first films in many years that was received positively.
 But still, Marlon was heartbroken and his weight gain reached an all time high.
 By the mid nineties he weighed over 300 lbs. and suffered from diabetes.
-He played small roles in a handful of films, but again, in mediocre films and only for the money.
+He played small roles in a handful of mediocre films, only for the money.
 He rarely left his house and gave Maria Cristina the house he had once bought for Cheyenne, to live in with their three children.
 Nonetheless, she sued him for 100 million dollars in damages in 2002, but it soon became clear that Marlon had no money to give.
-His health was deteriorating as well, he had signed up for a small role in Scary Movie 4 for 2 million, but fell ill with pneumonia.
+While his health was deteriorating, he had signed up for a small role in Scary Movie 4 for 2 million dollars, but fell ill with pneumonia.

 In his last years he had several patents issued in his name from the U.S. Patent and Trademark Office, all of which involve a method of tensioning drum heads, drumming was one of his favorite pastimes.
 In 2004 he began pre-producing a project titled Brando and Brando, which was released after his death under the name Citizen Brando.
 But mostly, he stayed in bed, dependent on his respirator, sleeping and calling up friends.